-- Contains GMP from a natural whole protein source: offering a different taste to amino acid based medical foods which may be preferred by some individuals with PKU1-4
+- Contains glycomacropeptide (GMP) from a natural whole protein source: offering a different taste to amino acid based medical foods which may be preferred by some individuals with PKU1-4

-- 20 g PE in ONLY one 8 fl oz bottle to help achieve daily intake of protein equivalent in the lowest volume**
+- 20 g protein equivalent (PE) in ONLY one 8 fl oz carton to help achieve daily intake of PE in the lowest volume**

-- Convenient and resealable bottle: easy to take on-the-go to daycare, school, work, or when traveling
+- Convenient and resealable carton: easy to take on-the-go to daycare, school, work, or when traveling

 - Wide range of vitamins, minerals and DHA to support adequate intake of nutrients lacking in the typical PKU diet5-9